intel/power-optimization-library/README.md

 # Definitions

-Node - top level object representing a physical machine, stores pools information
+Host - top level object representing the physical machine that is being configured

 Pool - container for cores and profile, if core is in a pool it means that the profile of that pool is applied to a core (except for when profile in ``nil`` in which case core is set to its default values)